By Fransisco Msonge (MD), 2023

 Ancient and contemporary religions

-Glossolalia has been known in non-Christian religions in ancient and modern times.
-It is perhaps most commonly found in Paganism, Shamanism, and other diabolical religious practices.
-Pagan priests, witch doctors, shamans, and other religious figures speak in tongues on various ceremonial and religious occasions.
+Glossolalia has been documented in both ancient and modern non-Christian religious traditions.
+It is particularly prevalent in practices associated with paganism, shamanism, and other occult religious systems.
+In such contexts, pagan priests, witch doctors, shamans, and related religious functionaries engage in tongue-speaking during various ceremonial and ritual activities.

-In both these ancient and contemporary beliefs, speaking in tongues consists of articulate, unintelligible speech issuing from speaker-believers, in a state of ecstasy, believing themselves to be possessed by the Spirit.
-Just like modern Christians do.
+In both ancient and contemporary belief systems, speaking in tongues typically consists of articulate yet unintelligible speech produced by adherents in a state of religious ecstasy(Glossolalia), during which they believe themselves to be possessed or controlled by a spiritual power—much like the phenomenon observed among modern Christian groups today.

-The question that should be asked is: Was the New Testament gift of tongues the same as modern glossolalia?
-The answer is obvious: no. The New Testament gift of tongues is the same as xenoglossy; the disciples spoke foreign tongues but of ordinary human languages.
-These servants and saints of our God did not have ecstatic speech; they did not have today`s Christian glossolalia or the utterance of gibberish (nonsensical speech).
+The crucial question is: Was the New Testament gift of tongues the same as modern glossolalia?
+The answer is clear: it was not.
+The tongues described in the New Testament were a form of xenolalia, in which the disciples spoke actual foreign languages.
+These servants and saints of God did not engage in ecstatic or unintelligible speech; they did not exhibit the contemporary Christian practice of glossolalia or the utterance of gibberish.

 Biblical purpose for speaking in tongues